-More important than our coding system to many users may be the fact that our datasets include a textual summary that includes a short description of each story, hearing, law, or abstract.
-These short summaries allow users to recode our datasets according to their own needs.
-The following table provides examples of records for a health subtopic from each of the datasets.
+More important than our coding system to many users may be the fact that our data sets include a textual summary that includes a short description of each story, hearing, law, or abstract.
+These short summaries allow users to recode our data sets according to their own needs.
+The following table provides examples of records for a health subtopic from each of the data sets.

-Table 2-5.
-Selected Textual Summaries from Four Datasets
+(Refer to Table 2.5 Selected Textual Summaries from Four Data Sets)